Nico-FR/TADkit_dev2/README.md

 When you master TADplot(), mTADplot() is much more powerful and flexible to make the desired graphics.
-Moreover there are many options to change some of the graphic parameters:
+Moreover there are many options to change some of the track parameters:

 ### 3.3.1 bigwigPath.lst